stefanocoretta/alb-ipa/README.md

   - `alb-ipa_emuDB/`: (*git submodule*) contains the emuDB.
 - `code/`: contains code for data (pre-)processing.

+## Recording and data processing

+Recording and data processing is documented in `code/procedure.md`.

 ## To do

 - Update `get_prealign_chunks.praat` so that files are not overwritten if they already exist.